 - Our hedging policy is set using the market average hedging ratios of providers that make up at least 80% of KiwiSaver industry funds under management.
-The hedging benchmarks and ranges are re-assessed 6-monthly and adjusted as required.
-Compliance with the hedging policy is monitored by the Investment Committee each quarter. - Currency hedging is conducted by one of our external investment managers, DWS International GmbH (DWS), and implemented using Derivatives such as forward foreign exchange contracts.
+The hedging benchmarks and ranges are reassessed 6-monthly and adjusted as required.
+Compliance with the hedging policy is monitored by the Investment Committee each quarter. - Currency hedging is conducted by one of our external investment managers, DWS International GmbH (DWS), and implemented using Derivatives such as forward foreign exchange contracts. - Further information about the implementation of these targets is under the headings International Bond Portfolio and International Share Portfolio in Schedule 7: Asset Class Investment Guidelines.

-Through investments in the funds managed by DWS, the foreign exchange exposures in each Diversified Fund are hedged to New Zealand dollars as follows:
+Through investments in the funds managed by DWS, the foreign exchange exposures in each Fund are hedged to New Zealand dollars as follows: